Oh, for a perfect world where we all have flawless skin.

 Skin disorders are imperfections that occur for any number of reasons.

-There are obvious causes such as genetics, hyperpigmentation, and ageing factors, but there are also a number of other things that can impact the health of your skin.
+There are obvious causes such as genetics, hyperpigmentation, and ageing factors, but there are also several other things that can impact the health of your skin.

 Nicotine: This is a toxic chemical that interferes with cellular respiration and your oxygen intake.

 - it slows down circulation